cfpb/design-system/docs/pages/conducting-research-3.md

   Handle the data and information gathered from participants carefully.
 Many underserved and underrepresented communities have historically had difficult experiences with the federal government.
 Safeguarding their PII and complying with your organizational data management, privacy, and security standards are important to ensure participants are not vulnerable to further harm from mishandling of their data, such as a privacy breach.

-  18F defines PII as “information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other information that is linked or linkable to a specific individual.”
+  PII is information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other information that is linked or linkable to a specific individual.

   When it comes to collecting PII from participants, best practices are as follows: